raspberrypilearning/getting-started-with-wearables/worksheet.md

 ## Controlling the NeoPixel with code

 We are going to write some code to control the NeoPixel.
-This is slightly more complicated than controlling the on-board LED because we need to use the NeoPixel library to communicate with the NeoPixel itself as it can do many more things than a normal LED.
+This is slightly more complicated than controlling the on-board LED: we need to use the NeoPixel library to communicate with the NeoPixel itself as it can do many more things than a normal LED.

 1. In the Arduino IDE, select `File > New` to create a new program  (called a 'sketch').